-Tsunami threat in Clallam and Jefferson counties
+Tsunami threat in Pacific County

-Coastal beaches and lowland areas on Washington's coast are vulnerable to tsunami waves.
+In Pacific County, coastal beaches and lowland areas adjacent to the Palix River, Long Beach Peninsula and Cape Shoalwater are most likely to be hit by tsunami waves.
 Areas less than 25 feet above sea level and within a mile of the shoreline are generally at greatest risk.